soumendrak/hashnode/clbhj495x000708l8ehkago78.md

 print(my_string)
 ```

-* To split a string into multiple lines by using the \\ character at the end of each line.
+* Split a string into multiple lines using the \\ character at the end of each line.
 For example, the following code will print hello world on two lines:

 ```python